WCSC/wcsc.github.io/guides/Tong/README.md

    ![](aftermath.PNG)

    Next, we will finish the PFsense configuration on the Windows 10 user interface.
 Reason being, the rest of the configuration steps will be much more difficult to do on the command line.
-Logout by typing in `0` and move onto the Windows 10 setup guide (coming soon).
+Keep PFsense running and move onto the Windows 10 setup guide (coming soon).

 ## Troubleshooting <a id="troubleshooting"></a>